-It blows away ALL the research that has ever concluded in trials that T3 has little or no benefit.
+It blows away ALL the research that has ever concluded that T3 has little or no benefit.

 It also shows the flaws in trials that support the simplistic reference range use of TSH or FT4 in a generalised way to manage treatment.

-It points the way to a better way to manage thyroid treatment which is more focused on the patient and on the patient response to treatment.
+It points to a better way to manage thyroid treatment that is more focused on the patient and on the patient response to treatment.

 It finally puts a bullet into the crazy conclusions that T3 does not help that so many doctors and endocrinologists have clung onto for so long.

-My new book, 'The Thyroid Patient's Manual' happens to be highly consistent with the new paradigm that the authors believe is absolutely necessary, if thyroid patients are going to get the treatment that relieves their symptoms.
+My new book, 'The Thyroid Patient's Manual' is highly consistent with the new paradigm of thyroid treatment that the authors believe is absolutely necessary in order to relieve patient symptoms.